 Phases of Mesothelioma Treatment

 Neoadjuvant therapy refers to procedures that take place before primary treatment.
 These kinds of therapies are typically meant to be done before surgery as a way to shrink tumors or stop the spread of the cancer.
-There are multiple therapies that can be employed before someone’s primary treatment, but neoadjuvant therapy for mesothelioma often includes radiation and/or chemotherapy.

 Just as it sounds, primary therapy is the main treatment or treatments employed to treat an illness.
-An oncologist or mesothelioma surgeon will advise the best options for the individual patient based on their specific case.
+An oncologist or surgeon will advise the best options for the individual patient based on their specific case.
 This can be one or a combination of several therapies.
 The primary therapy for mesothelioma is usually surgery to remove cancerous tumors.
 The primary therapy for peritoneal mesothelioma often includes heated chemotherapy administered during surgery.

-Adjuvant therapy occurs after the primary therapy is over.
-Typically, adjuvant therapies like chemotherapy or radiation are done after surgery to improve the results, prevent recurrence, or relieve pain or symptoms that may have been caused by either the cancer or the treatment itself.
+Adjuvant therapy occurs after primary therapy is over.
+Typically, adjuvant therapies like chemotherapy or radiation are done after surgery to improve the results, prevent a recurrence, or relieve pain or symptoms that may have been caused by either the cancer or the treatment itself.

 Clinical Trials and Emerging Treatments

-Cancer Care and Mesothelioma Treatment Specialists
+Cancer Care and Mesothelioma Specialists

 You’ll also interact with many other health care professionals, from nurses to surgeons to mental health workers.
 This is your cancer care team.
 Dealing with so many doctors can be confusing, but becoming familiar with each specialist can make everything a bit less scary.
-Need help?
-Meet the rest of your cancer care team.

 Improving Your Prognosis

 A common concern among anyone who has been diagnosed with cancer is how to afford treatment.
 People suffering from mesothelioma are no different.
-What sets mesothelioma cases apart from other cancer diagnoses is that there is often legal action that can be taken.
-This can result in compensation that may pay for all of some of the treatment.
+What sets cases apart from other cancer diagnoses is that there is often legal action that can be taken.
+This can result in compensation that may pay for all or some of the treatment.
 If you or a loved one have been diagnosed with mesothelioma and you are trying to figure out your options, reach out to a lawyer that specializes in mesothelioma cases or get a free case evaluation.